4 Tips for Your Sophomore Year of High School

 1. Set a game plan of which college representatives you want to meet before attending the fair.
 Going without a plan can be a headache ready to happen!

 2. Prepare questions (get our comparison checklist for sample questions) beforehand that you can ask college representatives at the fair.
-It’s OK to ask the same questions for each college you visit.
+It’s OK to ask the same questions to ask at a college fair for each college you visit.

 3. Print pre-printed labels with your contact information.
 This will save you time.
 If there’s a long line to talk to a representative, you can still provide your information and follow-up when you visit the campus in-person.